New government guidance requires everyone to wear a face covering when out in public, for up to date guidance on this visit gov.uk.

 Appointments and Prescription ordering update

-As of today and the foreseeable future for all GP and nursing appointments, we will be contacting you prior to the appointment to assess your symptoms and to try and deal with as much as possible over the phone.
-Please ensure you have your phone with you as we cannot specify a time due the demands on the service.
-If the clinician feels they need to see you in person to assess your symptoms and diagnose anything, they will ask you to come down to the surgery after assessing the risk of infection.
+For the foreseeable future, all GP and Nurse practitioner appointments will be done over the phone.
+Telephone appointments are booked on a day to day, first come first served basis, please call as early as possible on a morning and someone will get back to you that day.
+If you request a telephone consultation, please ensure that you keep your phone with you as we cannot specify a specific time due the demands on the service.
+If the clinician feels they need to see you in person to assess your symptoms or perform an examination, they will ask you to come down to the surgery after assessing the risk of infection.
 We have done this to try and minimise risk to our patients, especially our most at risk patients such as the elderly or people with underlying health conditions.
 This means that you should only attend the surgery if you have been asked to.
 If you are unclear if you should attend, please call the surgery first.
-Thank you for understanding and bearing with us at this time.

 Thank you for your understanding and patience at this difficult and evolving time.